-In 2017 Norway holds the presidency.
-Norway’s presidency builds on the co-operative programme Tillsammans för jämställdhet – ett starkare Norden 2015-2018 (Together for Equality – A Stronger Nordic Region 2015–2018).
+In 2017 Norway held the presidency.
+Norway’s presidency built on the co-operative programme Tillsammans för jämställdhet – ett starkare Norden 2015-2018 (Together for Equality – A Stronger Nordic Region 2015–2018).

 Work to combat violence

 The prevention of domestic violence and protecting the victims of violence are among the themes of Norway’s presidency.
-Norway will host a Nordic conference on this topic in November.
-One of the projects presented here will be The implementation of the Istanbul Convention in the Nordic countries.
+Norway hosted a Nordic conference on this topic in November.
+One of the projects presented there was The implementation of the Istanbul Convention in the Nordic countries.

 Work to combat hate speech

 Hate speech is an attack on individuals and groups.
 It has major consequences for its victims and for society.
-Knowledge and methods to combat hate speech are the topics of an international conference to be held in June.
+Knowledge and methods to combat hate speech are the topics of an international conference that was held in June.

 Gender equality in the labour market

 Participation in the labour market and the opportunity to provide for oneself is a necessity for gender equality.
 Gender equality in the labour market is a particular focus during Norway’s presidency.